BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 * `qemu-system-x86_64`: This is the qemu client in which your virtual machine will boot.
 We are booting a 64-bit virtual machine, so we run the client for `x86_64` architectures.
 * `-drive file=local.qcow2`: This points to the virtual disk you just created (which is automatically linked to `base.qcow2` from earlier).
-* `-device e1000,netdev=net0 -netdev user,id=net0,hostfwd=tcp::2222-:22`: This creates a virtual network device within your virtual machine that will be connected through your host computer's network connection.
-It also forwards port 2222 to the ssh port of 22, so that you can remotely log into the virtual machine.
-I've omitted the `hostfwd` parameter above in case you do not plan to use ssh or scp to log in and/or copy files to your virtual machine, but you are welcome to add it as shown here.
 * `-m 1024M -smp 8 -accel tcg`: These specify how much memory, how many CPU cores, and the underlying virtualization accelerator to use, respectively.

 Your virtual machine should boot and allow you to log in.
 There are two options for logging into your machine: